ramezanifar/ros-windows-node/README.md

             my_listener.run = False  # this will terminate the thread used for ros checking

 ```
+##### Why thread?
+If network connection between Windows and Linux is not established (ping failes), or if roscore is not up and running when Listener started, the command *rosgraph.is_master_online()* takes time to return False during which you code is blocked.
+Therefore I put it in a thread so that program can continue its normal tasks.
+For instance, assume you have a GUI in tkinter.
+It requires fast update.
+With this design the update routine can be called in main thread and the ros_check_connect does not block it.
+When *rospy.init_node* is in a thread, the *disable_signals* argumnt must be True.
+##### Why state machine?
+First thing first, we need to wait for roscore before registering the node in ros and subscribing to the desired topic.
+Second we need to monitor the roscore status to be up and running.
+In case roscore went down, we need to terminate the program because rospy won’t be able to reconnect if roscore comes back to life.

 ### Troubleshooting
+1- Ensure network connection is healthy.
+Run ping from either side.
+2- Check your Windows and Linux firewall.
+It can block communications.
-1- In Linux make sure the node created in Windows appears in rosnode list.
+3- In Linux make sure the node *listener* created in Windows appears in rosnode list.
+4- Use the *rostopic list* to see the topic /chatter.
+Use *rostopic info /chatter* to see if topic has a publisher and subscriber.
-2- use roswtf to see if there is any error
+5- Use roswtf to see if there is any error.
-3- Setting the environment variables are important.
-For example if ROS_IP is not in windows, roswtf command will give this error:
+6- Setting the environment variables are important.
+For example if **ROS_IP** is not set in either side, *roswtf* command will give this error:

 ERROR Could not contact the following nodes:
  /Trend